Dacia Jogger camper

 PROs

-- it is the cheapest new MPV you’ll find
+- it is one of the cheapest new MPV you’ll find

 - easy to maintain, no expensive or hard-to-get parts